zrmacc/AURMC/README.md

 ## Interpolation

-The function `InterpolateR` linearly interpolates measurements to obtain more precise area estimates:
+The function `InterpolateR` *optionally* performs linear interpolation between measurements to enable more precise area estimation.
+This step can be skipped if interpolation is not meaningful for the outcome of interest, for example the value remains constant between observations.

 ``` r
 # Simple example data.